Chart Color Schemes

 The level of cultural diversity witnessed in Renmark was found to be above average when compared nationally for a number of language and cultural background related metrics

-Renmark's cultural diversity was above average, with 18.9% of its population born overseas and 17.6% speaking a language other than English at home.
-Christianity was the predominant religion in Renmark, comprising 43.3% of the population.
-The most notable overrepresentation was in the 'Other' category, which constituted 6.4% of Renmark's population compared to 1.5% across the rest of South Australia.
+Renmark has a cultural diversity index above the average, with 18.9% of its population born overseas and 17.6% speaking a language other than English at home.
+Christianity is the predominant religion in Renmark, making up 43.3% of the population.
+Notably, the 'Other' religious category comprises 6.4% of Renmark's population, compared to 1.5% across the rest of South Australia.

 Frequently Asked Questions - Diversity